Implementing an Engine

 2. Parse the model’s requests to call functions from its text generations

 To tell the model what functions it has available, you’ll need to somehow prompt the model.
-You’ll need to implement two methods: BaseEngine.predict() and BaseEngine.function_token_reserve().
+You’ll just need to edit two methods: BaseEngine.predict() and BaseEngine.prompt_len().

 You’ll also need to add previous function calls into the prompt (e.g. in the few-shot function calling example).
 When you’re building the prompt, you’ll need to iterate over ChatMessage.tool_calls if it exists, and add your model’s appropriate function calling prompt.